Creating a contract review and approval process

 Contract management software is the best investment you can make in your contract approval process.
 Some features to look for are the ability to manage multiple versions of a contract, integrate with existing programs, and automatically send reminders and request approvals.

 If it’s applicable to your work, you may want to make sure that you can access your information via a mobile app.

 Jotform products offer all of these features and more to help you automate your contract review and approval process with ease.

 Once you choose your ideal program, customize it as much as possible with notifications, permissions, and if-then conditions.
 This personalization is the essence of an automated approval workflow.
 While you’re customizing, keep your ideal contract timeline in mind as well as your team members’ needs.

 While the beauty of automation mostly lies in setting and forgetting it, you should always keep one eye open to see how you can improve the process.
 Check in regularly with team members and stakeholders to make sure everything is working well for them.

 Follow up with clients to see if they had any issues following your process.
 Try out any suggestions that seem promising.
 Remember that as your organization changes, your processes should change along with them.

-The more you can customize your workflow, the better it will work for you.
-JotForm’s easily customizable form and PDF templates are useful for every step of the contract approval process, including collecting e-signatures, creating or collecting contracts, and more.
-JotForm’s PDF Editor allows you to customize other types of documents you may need as well.
+The more you can customize and automate your contract review workflow, the better it will work for you.
+Jotform’s easily customizable form and PDF templates are useful for every step of the contract approval process, including creating, customizing, and collecting contracts.

-JotForm’s table templates can seamlessly create a database of contract files that you can look up from any device.
-Plus, they’re the ideal foundation for your contract workflow, which you can set up in minutes using JotForm Approvals.
-With JotForm’s newest product, forms become steps in an approval process.
+Jotform’s table templates can seamlessly create a database of contract files that you can look up from any device.
+Plus, they’re the ideal foundation for your contract workflow, which you can set up in minutes using Jotform Approvals.
+With this product, forms become steps in an approval process.
 You can set conditions, create parallel approval paths, schedule automated emails, and escalate tasks.